-You’ve created the ultimate app, and now you’re looking for ways to monetize it.
-Here at CodeFuel, we have created this in app advertising guide to help you plan your monetization strategy and select the best monetization networks for it.
+You’ve created the ultimate app and are now looking for ways to monetize it.
+Here at CodeFuel, we have created this guide to help you plan your monetization strategy and select the best networks.
 It’s going to be a handful, so let’s get started.

 What Is In-App Advertising?

-In-app advertising refers to the type of ads that you find in mobile apps.
-It may include banners, videos, and images that are displayed right when you play the app.
+First, let’s start with the basics.
+In-app advertising is a monetization strategy in which application developers — publishers — get paid to show ads within their mobile apps.
+The type of ads you find in mobile apps, may include banners, videos, and images displayed right when you play the app.

 How In-App Advertising Works